- Brand name

 Oripro is specially made to insert in your vagina.
 They contain a female hormone called progesterone.
 Oripro is given to women undergoing fertility treatment.

 Progesterone is a hormone essential for maintaining pregnancy.
-If you are having fertility treatment and your doctor has determined your body does not produce enough progesterone he may prescribe Oripro.
+If you are having fertility treatment and your doctor has determined your body does not produce enough progesterone they may prescribe Oripro.

 Oripro is not addictive.